albin-johansson/centurion/docs/introduction.md

 ### Factory methods

 Many Centurion components have static factory methods for creating smart pointers, for convenience.
 For example, if you're working with the Centurion class `T`, then you can expect to be able to call `T::unique()`, in order to create a unique pointer to a `T` instance.
 There is one of these factory methods for every constructor.
+The same applies for shared pointers.

 ### String representation